 A suggestion that IECEx assessment and qualification of training centres will ensure adequacy and consistency of Ex training at national and international levels.

-A suggestion of the value of a certifying training centres scheme in providing assurance to employers and individuals that training is being provided with linkages to the latest versions of relevant Ex Rules and Standards.
+A suggestion of the value of a recognising training centres scheme in providing assurance to employers and individuals that training is being provided with linkages to the latest versions of relevant Ex Rules and Standards.

-A suggestion that an IECEx Scheme for certifying training centres will provide an additional ‘resource’ for the IECEx Scheme for Certification of Personnel Competence.
+A suggestion that an IECEx Scheme for recognising training centres will provide an additional ‘resource’ for the IECEx Scheme for Certification of Personnel Competence.

-An observation that “Training is specified for individuals in most National regulations for most industries, in particular for industries involved with electrical equipment.
+An observation that “Training is specified for individuals in most National regulations for most industries, in particular for industries involved with electrical and non electrical equipment.
 However, training of individuals involved with the installation, maintenance, inspection and operation of facilities utilizing Ex equipment is for the most part not well regulated or specified at National levels.”

 FOREWORD

-The objectives of the IECEx RTPP are to provide a framework that formalises international recognition of acceptable providers of training in skills and knowledge in the field of the selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of explosion protected equipment and installations by the IECEx System with consequent benefits including but not limited to the training providers via:
+The objectives of the IECEx RTPP are to provide a framework that formalises international recognition of acceptable providers of training in skills and knowledge in the fields of area classification, audit inspection and the selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of explosion protected equipment and installations by the IECEx System with consequent benefits including but not limited to the training providers via:

-access to the participants in the Ex sector
+access to the workers in the Ex sector

 credibility, through IECEx ‘recognition’, of their training services